Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Puneet

 Okay.
-And any further clarity from when Reliance will start for you
+And any further clarity from when the Reliance will start for you?

 Chandra Kishore Thakur

-Also?
-I mean things are seen to be on the ground now so that develop infrastructure development activities are going on and we are expecting that some more traction will take in this quarter, end of this quarter.
+So I mean, things seem to be on the ground now.
+The infrastructure development activities are going on.
+And we are expecting that some more traction will take in this quarter, end of this quarter.

 Puneet

 Okay.
-And we have bandwidth to do both Adani and Reliance at the same time.
+And will we have bandwidth to do both Adani and Reliance at the same time?
 Or would you have to rely on any external help here?

 Chandra Kishore Thakur

-So I think it’s very interesting question.
-Today we are doing almost 10 gigawatt in the country.
-Right.
-And overseas.
-So.
-And every single segment is defined in a manner that that particular, I mean operational region is sufficient to deliver that kind of, you know, the goods.
-So while we are talking about Reliance, obviously we have to build up our capacity.
+So I think it’s a very interesting question.
+Today, we are doing almost 10 gigawatt in the country, right, and overseas.
+And every single segment is defined in a manner that a particular — I mean, operational region is sufficient to deliver that kind of goods.
+So while we’re talking about Reliance, obviously, we have to build up our capacity.
 That’s how the organization expands.
-So Reliance organize a separate systems that has already been defined.
-When you are moving to Reliance then Reliance setup will be different.
+So, Reliance — Adani has a separate setup that has already been defined.
+When we are moving to Reliance, then Reliance setup will be different.
+Everything will be different.
+So as far as capacity is concerned, no organization from day 1 say that we are there to handle everything, but gradually have to improve, and you have to keep on building up.
+So that exercise, we will continue doing, but we are confident of delivering.

 Puneet

-Yeah, most of the cases with customers, those were covered under indemnity when Reliance came as a new strategic investor in the company.
-Conti being a case with subcontractor that was not considered during due diligence and negotiation with Reliance when they joined as investor.
+Most of the cases with customers, those who were covered under indemnity when Reliance came as a new strategic investor in the company.
+Conti being a case with subcontractor that was not considered during due diligence and negotiation with Reliance when they joined as an investor.
+And case also started after the Reliance came.

 Puneet